The rim loop trail around Quilotoa Lake is 7.5 miles with a maximum elevation of 12,800 feet.

-The photo above gives you a good idea as to the nature of the rim trail throughout most of this hike — it’s a narrow footpath at the very crest of an often sharp and precipitous drop taking you up to the top of a rise and back down again.
+The photo above gives you a good idea as to the terrain along the Quilotoa Lake rim trail — it’s a narrow footpath at the very crest of an often sharp and precipitous drop taking you up to the top of a rise and back down again.

 A VEI-6 eruption is about 10 times more powerful than that of Mt.
 St. Helens in 1980, but about 10 times less powerful than the eruption that created Oregon’s Crater Lake.